 What are my options if I am not eligible to file an Intent or don’t get accepted?

 Some of the health science programs at CFCC are very popular but have limited seating.
-Therefore, each year students have to face the difficult decision of using alternatives to their preferred majors and utilize other strategies to succeed towards their educational and career goals.
-CFCC staff members have created a resource website to help students explore a multitude of options.
+Therefore, each year students have to face the difficult decision of using alternatives to their preferred majors and utilizing other strategies to succeed towards their educational and career goals.
+CFCC staff members have created a resource website to help students explore many options.
 Please visit cfcc.edu/admissions/health-sciences-admissions/explore-healthcare-programs/

 and turn to staff and faculty at CFCC to assist you.